spartan782/ELK-stack-deployment-py/README.md

 Create a script/software that can mimic the ability present in sec onion that lets you pivot to pcap files from kibana.

 Implement salt for bro cluster configuration.
 This could help get better stats and more effectively scale large deployments of bro clusters.
-Right now I limited because I need responses from remote boxs but salt will reove that problem.
+Right now I am limited because I need responses from remote boxs but salt will remove that problem.

 #Scipt details and Notes